The Lazy Person's Guide To Cleaning A Home.

 1. Strict Schedule.

 Look, It's pretty clear that most of you are indeed not lazy.
-You just do not know how to manage your time properly.
+You just don't know how to manage your time properly.

 With some help, you can improve your time management skills to help you make your home clean and tidy without any special effort.